jwilliams108/darksoulsbots/README.md

 ## What's New

-New version now supports syncing across more than two subs - note that currently there is no manual mode, only automatic (based on longest flair).
-This is due to the fact that this script is used across a set of subs that share platinum trophy flair - one for each game.
-Therefore, the longest flair string contains the most trophies and is considered the preferred flair.
+New version now supports syncing across more than two subs.

+A note about automatic mode - it is based on flair length as this script is used across a set of subs that share platinum trophy flair - one for each game.
+Therefore, the longest valid flair string contains the most trophies and is considered the preferred flair.

 ### TODO
-* (re)add manual mode
 * only login if credentials have expired